gyptazy/ProxLB/docs/03_configuration.md

 *Note: This may have impacts to the cluster.
 Depending on the created group matrix, the result may also be an unbalanced cluster.*

 ### API Loadbalancing
 ProxLB supports API loadbalancing, where one or more host objects can be defined as a list.
-This ensures, that you can even operator ProxLB without furhter changes when one or more nodes are offline or in a maintence.
+This ensures, that you can even operator ProxLB without further changes when one or more nodes are offline or in a maintenance.
 When defining multiple hosts, the first reachable one will be picked.

 ```
 proxmox_api: